 Solution #2.
 Use Correct Admin URL

 There can be spelling mistakes or incorrect admin URLs.
-You need to cross-check it and also validate it by signing into the admin center.
+You need to cross-check it and also validate it by signing in to the admin centre.
 Make sure you follow the syntax below.

 https://<tenant-name>-admin.sharepoint.com